 Into hiking?
 You might want to check out the best hikes in Israel to give you an idea of places you can go.

-The below is the rough cost per person (based on 2 people sharing) for the above 1-week itinerary.
-Prices as of 2018.
+Below is the rough cost per person (based on 2 people sharing a double room) for my recommended 1 week itinerary.
+Prices as of 2020.

 Transport (Train rides are usually under $10 and bus rides under $2) – $30

 Accommodation – $450